 - You’re going to fall down at some point.

-- Pick yourself back up.
+- Pick yourself back up if you choose how to fail.

 - If you can’t pick yourself back up, make sure you’ve got a good team to help you.